On the exponential convergence of input-output signals of nonlinear feedback systems: Introduction

-One of the motivations for considering open-loop unbounded systems in a feedback interconnection is its application to first-order optimisation methods, which are unbounded but marginally stable.
-A gap measure has been used as a mathematical tool throughout the paper to accommodate open-loop unbounded systems in the spirit of~\cite{rantzer1997system,cantoni2013robust,khong2021integral}.
-An alternative would involve employing loop transformations to encapsulate the unbounded component in an artificial feedback loop that defines a bounded operator and deriving novel IQCs for the latter, as is done in~\cite{jonsson2000zames,megretski2001new}.
-It is worth noting that the approach taken in this paper is more direct and general, since the aforementioned loop transformation method has been shown to work only in specific instances, { and may destroy the inherent structure --- such as sparsity --- in the open-loop systems}.
+A directed gap is used as a mathematical tool throughout this technical note to accommodate open-loop unbounded systems in the spirit of~\cite{rantzer1997system,cantoni2013robust,khong2021integral,dizhao2020tac,dizhao2021auto}.
+An alternative would involve employing loop transformations to encapsulate the unbounded component in an artificial feedback loop that defines a bounded operator and deriving novel IQCs for the latter, as is done in~\cite{michalowsky2021robust,jonsson2000zames,megretski2001new}.
+It is worth noting that the approach taken in this work is more direct and general, since the aforementioned loop transformation method { is established for specific instances (e.g. for monotone or quasi-concave static nonlinearities in~\cite{michalowsky2021robust,jonsson2000zames,megretski2001new}).
+Besides, loop transformations have been known to be subsumable by the theory of IQCs; see~\cite[Proposition 5]{jonsson2000lecture}.} {The main contributions of this work are summarised as follows: \begin{itemize} \item We propose conditions to establish robust exponential stability for a general class of nonlinear feedback systems, consisting of a possibly unbounded LTI system and a possibly unbounded nonlinear system belonging to some uncertainty set. \item We provide an LMI characterisation of the problem of optimising the uniform bound on the exponential convergence rate across the uncertainty set. \item We tailor our results to Lurye systems by simplifying the verification of robust exponential stability conditions when the uncertain nonlinear open-loop system is static and bounded. \end{itemize}}

 The remainder of the paper is organised as follows.
 The next section introduces the notation and certain definitions used throughout the paper.
-The main result on exponential input-output convergence is derived in Section~\ref{sec: main} for feedback interconnections of possibly open-loop-unbounded systems.
-The result is subsequently specialised to Lurye systems in Section~\ref{sec: Lurye}, where the nonlinearity is restricted to being time-invariant, static (a.k.a. memoryless), and bounded.
-Finally, some concluding remarks are provided in Section~\ref{sec: con}.
+The main results are presented in Section \ref{sec: main}. {Specifically, Section \ref{subsec:decay rate} provides conditions for establishing the robust exponential convergence of input-output signals of the nonlinear feedback systems, Section~\ref{sec: LMI} an LMI characterisation of the condition on the LTI part of the feedback system, and Section~\ref{sec: ex} numerical examples illustrating the utility of the main results.
+The exponential stability results are subsequently specialised to Lurye systems in Section \ref{subsec: Lurye}, where the uncertain nonlinearity is restricted to being time-invariant, static (a.k.a. memoryless), and bounded.} Finally, some concluding remarks are provided in Section~\ref{sec: con}.